xinhangliu/ficus.vim/README.md

 Every note only belongs to one category.
 - **Tag system**: Organize your notes with a flat tag structure.
 Every note can own multiple tags.
-- **Unlimited**: Ficus.vim currently supports Markdown only, but it can be easily extended to support other markup languages.

 ## Installation